 - 1. Log in to the PingAccess administrative console - 2.
-Click Settings - 3.
-Click Web Session - 4.
-Either create a new web session or edit an existing web session - 5.
-In the Client ID field, enter the client name from step 6 in the previous section - 6.
-Enter the client secret defined in step 7 in the previous section - 7.
-Select "Validate Session" to enable the server-side session management feature - 8.
-Click Save
+Click Settings > Web Session - 3.
+Either create a new web session or edit an existing web session - 4.
+In the Client ID field, enter the client name defined in PingFederate - 5.
+Enter the client secret associated with the specified Client ID - 6.
+Select Validate Session to enable the server-side session management feature - 7.
+Click SAVE